dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

 2. In-person training : This is the traditional method of training face-to-face
    1. Mentorship : In this method of training, a relationship between the mentor and the trainee is often established over a long period of time.
 The mentor provides both structure training and also acts as a resource for the trainee when they have questions about a specific concept they are unfamiliar with.
 In many cases, a member of the HISP network will serve as a mentor to different individuals within a DHIS2 core team; while members of the DHIS2 core team an serve as mentors to others within their implementation.
 In the mentorship model, sharing of resources for independent study is also common.
    2. Coaching : Coaching will occur routinely, likely in an ad-hoc, on-demand fashion.
 This is often focused on reviewing a particular skill or set of skills to reach a desired learning outcome over a longer period of time.
 Direct observation of a task by the coach can be performed in order to identify specific areas that can be modified.
-   3. Formal training
+   3. Formal training : Specific dates, time and place are reserved for training on a specific set of topics.
+A formal agenda identifying the format, topics and learning objectives is
-   4. On-the-job traiing:
+   4. On-the-job traing:
 3. Online training : this type of training can be broken down into several types:
    1. Online or media content : this can be in the form of reviewing existing case studies, documents or videos as an example
    2. Online sessions : this is similar to in-person delivery, however all of the sessions will be conducted via an online environment rather than in-person